What is Retained Profit? Formula, Advantages & Disadvantages

 • Chances of hoarding cash: Directors of the company may restrict the value of dividends and can hoard too a large amount of cash in the business.

-• Shareholders may ask for dividends: If retained profit don’t generate high profit, shareholders may ask for dividends.
+• Shareholders may ask for dividends: If retained profit doesn’t generate high profit, shareholders may ask for dividends.

-• Higher gearing: High profit and cash flows suggest that a business is having a larger portion of debt than equity.
+• Higher gearing: High profit and cash flows suggest that a business has a larger portion of debt than equity.

 Quick Sum Up

-To sum up, you are now well aware of what is retained profit, how it is calculated, and what are its advantages and disadvantages.
+To sum up, you are now well aware of what retained profit is, how it is calculated, and what are its advantages and disadvantages.
 It indicates the financial stability of a business in a certain period.
 You can find it on the equity section of the balance sheet and it can be advantageous in many ways whether it is related to increasing the stock value or the provision of funds.
-However, it contains few drawbacks as there’re chances of hoarding and high gearing.
+However, it contains a few drawbacks, such as the chance of hoarding and high gearing.

-Disclaimer: This blog is written for general information on retained profit.
+Disclaimer: This blog is written to provide general information on retained profit.

 Request A Callback